Guide to employee benefits and HR rules in California

 • Dates of the payroll period

-• Employee's first and last name, and last four digits of their Social Security Number or employee ID number
+• Employee's first and last name and the last four digits of their Social Security Number or employee ID number

 • Employer's name and address